NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Further questions

-The author also expects that the method in this paper can be translated to a purely algebraic proof, instead of a geometric one.
+The author also expects the method in this paper can be translated to a purely algebraic proof, instead of a geometric one.
 Actually, most part of the proof are essentially algebraic, except for one point.
-In Proposition \ref{surface} and Proposition \ref{nonseparable} (also Proposition \ref{singularsurface} and Proposition \ref{singularnonseparable}), although the essential part which gives the nonseparability is $\Sigma_{1,1}\cup \Sigma_{2,1}$, we still need to take a bigger (singular) surface so that it defines a nontrivial $1$-dimensional cohomology class in some finite cover.
-Then we take a proper cyclic finite cover dual to this cohomology class and get a contradiction.
+In Proposition \ref{surface} and Proposition \ref{nonseparable} (also Proposition \ref{singularsurface} and Proposition \ref{singularnonseparable}), although the essential part that gives nonseparability is $\Sigma_{1,1}\cup \Sigma_{2,1}$, we still need to take a bigger (singular) surface so that it defines a nontrivial $1$-dimensional cohomology class in some finite cover.
+Then we take a finite cyclic cover dual to this cohomology class and get a contradiction.
 Although this process seems can be done algebraically, the author does not know how to work it out.